UX: Site Redesign

 Increased clicks on disciplines vs products

 Previously, only 3.1% of users would click on the product cards.
+With the new discipline focus the click rate increased to 5.5%.

 More users reach a product overview page (POP)